Visited: July 1992, August 1994, July 2004, July 2017

 Aqualandia Benidorm offers 15 water rides and attractions ranging from kid-friendly to exhilarating, suitable for every age and level of courage.
 We were riding all of them increasing the level of excitement, until we reached the last two slides of 28 and 33 meters high.

 Verti-Go is the name of this 33 meters high monster, which was at the time the highest slide in Europe and the tallest slide-capsule in the world.
 Technical specifications quote: “The gravitational acceleration assures that the client will achieve the speed of more than 100 KPH, as the worst-case scenario.
-The maximum speed and acceleration depend on the size and body weight.”
+The maximum speed and acceleration depend on the size and body weight.

 Javier and me were not the only family members that were fulfilling the criteria of age and size, but we were the only two brave enough to climb and later slide down this adrenaline-full attraction.
-Well, at least we though that we were brave enough.
+Well, at least we thought that we were brave enough.

 If other attractions were relatively busy with short waiting time, there was no waiting time for Verti-Go.
 I started to climbed quickly, decreasing the pace every curve, before reaching the top, with beautiful view.
 It was soon my turn.
 Too soon!
-Few second of waiting, until the cover below me opened and I literally fell into the tunnel.
-In the following 3 seconds I dropped 33 meters, like jumping from the 13th floor.
-A few moments later I stopped approximately 100 meters far from the starting point.
-My ass was burning from the heat, I was screaming, but soon smiling.
-What a crazy experience.
+Few second of waiting, until the floor below me opened and I literally fell into the tunnel.

-Javier came after me.
-When his face was transforming from a serious mature man to a smiling crazy teenager at the end of the slide, I already recovered to laugh lice a maniac.
-It is not the first extreme activity we did together and I hope not the last.
+Javier jumped after me.
+When his face was transforming from a serious mature man to a smiling joyful teenager at the end of the slide, I already recovered to laugh like a maniac.

-There are many other places that I visited in Spain, but I haven’t included them in my diaries, because Spain is not just about jumping from one landmark to another one.
+There are many other places that I visited in Spain, but I haven’t included them in my diaries, because for me, Spain is not just about jumping from one landmark to another one.
 It is about enjoying the lifestyle and connecting with people.

-Photo Gallery
+Spain Travel Photo Gallery

 My other adventures in Spain